ShoshBeer/reddit-purple/public/features_list.md

 ## Bugs:

  - Invalid reddit link doesn't have title or back to home button
- - Some markdown not displaying correctly
-   - Blockquotes in last post of default example from r/AskHistorians
-   - \&nbsp; not showing as whitespace on [this](https://www.reddit.com/r/ireland/comments/3dpuxy/visiting_your_beautiful_country_this_weekend_want/) post linked in [this](https://www.reddit.com/r/AskReddit/comments/96fs1m/whats_one_piece_of_reddit_folklore_that_every/) thread
-   - Headers don't work without a space after the #
+ - Markdown headers don't work without a space after the #

 ## To do: